 How does ecommerce fulfillment work?
-With ecommerce fulfillment services, ecommerce websites can transfer order fulfillment tasks to fulfillment centers.
+With ecommerce fulfillment services, online stores can transfer order fulfillment tasks to fulfillment centers.
 There are ecommerce platforms that allow online stores to configure their shop settings in order to connect with fulfillment centers for order fulfillment.
 Through this, online stores can offer products that have high demand, but actually are not available in their inventory.
 They can offer a wide-range of products that they do not necessarily have on hand.
+The business’ ecommerce merchant account accept the customer’s payment and then all of the order information is transferred elsewhere to be taken care of.
 That is the beauty of ecommerce fulfillment.

 So how does it actually work?
+First, the business owner must decide what to sell online, then research if the products can be dropshipped to customers.
 When a customer places an order in an online shopping website, the seller can configure the website so that order information can be automatically transferred to fulfillment centers.
 When the fulfillment center receives the order, packing slips will be printed, and the ordered products will be picked out.
 When the package is prepared, the shipment of the order will be arranged and then packages are shipped to customers.

 When a customer completes an order, the address determines which fulfillment center will ship the order.
 This allows for quick fulfillment of orders and less shipment costs for both the customer and the fulfillment center.
 If the product is not available from the nearest fulfillment center, the order will be assigned to another fulfillment center that carries the items.
 Once the order is received by the customer and the customer encounters a problem, the fulfillment center is also responsible for replacing the items.
 Ecommerce fulfillment provides many advantages for online sellers, not only does it expand the store’s product catalog, it also relieves the seller of many aspects of running the business.